Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Assessor's Office has parcel maps covering all properties in Kootenai County.
 The maps are filed first by township, then by range, then by section, and lastly by quarter section.
 These maps are available for your viewing at our office at 451 Government Way in Coeur d'Alene from 9 a.m. to 5 p.m., Monday through Friday, except holidays.

 There are numerous parcel maps covering the County.
 They show the parcel numbers for each property.
 To determine which map shows your property, we would need that parcel number or a legal description to locate it on the map.
 To help locate and identify ownership of a parcel, our office also has a large wall map of Kootenai County and wall maps for the cities of Coeur d'Alene, Post Falls, and Rathdrum.

 The parcel maps and wall maps may also be used to help determine ownership of properties other than your own.
 You may also go to the web page for the Mapping Division under the Assessor Home Page.
 The Mapping page will direct you to the Parcel Maps.
 For more information, contact the Assessor at 208-446-1500.

-The Assessor's Office can make photocopies of portions of the parcel maps.
-The cost is $1 for the first page and $0.25 for each page thereafter.
-The full sized parcel maps may be purchased at the Information Center of our building at 451 Government Way in Coeur d'Alene.
+The Assessor's Office can make photocopies of portions of the parcel maps at no cost to you.
+The full sized parcel maps may be purchased at the Assessor's Office of our building at 451 Government Way in Coeur d'Alene.
 The maps measure approximately 17 inches by 24 inches and cost $2 each.
 When requesting a map, please specify the Section, Township, and Range of the map you need.
 In many cases you will also need to specify the quarter section of the particular section map (northeast quarter, northwest quarter, southwest quarter, or southeast quarter).
 The Assessor's Office can help you identify the map you wish to purchase.